giocoal/minimal-portfolio/index.md

 I developed a script in Python language (NumPy, pandas, scikit-learn), capable of performing an automated (frame-by-frame) <b>data analysis of the configurations</b> (atomic coordinates of water molecules) generated during each simulation, conducted at a specific H2O pressure value. <br>
 The results of the analysis provided a <b>molecular-level understanding</b> of the <b>aggregative phenomena</b> that characterise the adsorption process of water vapor on the NaCl surface.
 In particular, the script allows to: identify the number of clusters present in the system, classify them into 'islands' or 'layers' according to their shape and size, and study the orientation of water molecules moving away from the NaCl surface. <br>
 The results of my study are collected in my <b>Bachelor's thesis</b>: <a href="https://github.com/giocoal/cluster-analysis-on-computational-chemistry-simulations-water-adsorption-on-atmosperic-particulate/blob/main/thesis%20manuscript%20and%20presentation%20slides/Thesis.pdf">"Cluster Analysis on the Results of Molecular Simulation of the Water Adsorption Process on Atmospheric Particulate Models."</a> <br>
-Furthermore, during the course of the year 2023, I subsequently contributed, in the context of a voluntary collaboration with the corresponding authors' research groups, to the development of a <b>paper</b> entitled: <a href="https://www.mdpi.com/2304-6740/11/11/421">"Theoretical Investigation of Inorganic Particulate Matter: The Case of Water Adsorption on a NaCl Particle Model Studied Using Grand Canonical Monte Carlo Simulations."</a> (<a href="https://scholar.google.com/citations?user=yJfbN8AAAAAJ&hl=en&oi=sra">F. Rizza</a>, <a href="https://scholar.google.com/citations?user=F4g_VMYAAAAJ&hl=en&oi=sra">A. Rovaletti</a>, <a href="https://scholar.google.com/citations?user=C9pWqXAAAAAJ&hl=en&oi=sra">G. Carbone</a>, T. Miyake, <a href="url">C. Greco</a>, U. Cosentino), published on the international, peer-reviews and open access <a href="https://www.mdpi.com/journal/inorganics/about">Inorganics</a> journal by <a href="https://www.mdpi.com/">MDPI</a>.
+Furthermore, during the course of the year 2023, I subsequently contributed, in the context of a voluntary collaboration with the corresponding authors' research groups, to the development of a <b>paper</b> entitled: <a href="https://www.mdpi.com/2304-6740/11/11/421">"Theoretical Investigation of Inorganic Particulate Matter: The Case of Water Adsorption on a NaCl Particle Model Studied Using Grand Canonical Monte Carlo Simulations."</a> (<a href="https://scholar.google.com/citations?user=yJfbN8AAAAAJ&hl=en&oi=sra">F. Rizza</a>, <a href="https://scholar.google.com/citations?user=F4g_VMYAAAAJ&hl=en&oi=sra">A. Rovaletti</a>, <a href="https://scholar.google.com/citations?user=C9pWqXAAAAAJ&hl=en&oi=sra">G. Carbone</a>, T. Miyake, <a href="url">C. Greco</a>, U. Cosentino), published on the international, peer-reviews and open access <a href="https://www.mdpi.com/journal/inorganics/about">Inorganics</a> journal by <a href="https://www.mdpi.com/">MDPI</a>, and a <b>poster contribution</b> presented at the <a href="https://sci2024.org/">XXVIII National Congress of Società Chimica Italiana (SCI2024)</a>.
 In particular, I was involved in the investigation, formal analysis and data curation phases. <br>

 </div>
 <br>